N.H. poll shows strong public support for legalizing and regulating marijuana

 MPP's Matt Simon and former Rep. Evalyn Merrick — who sponsored medical marijuana legislation — after the signing of HB 573.

 House passes bill reducing penalties, considers several other marijuana policy reform bills in 2013

 HB 621, as amended, would have reduced the penalty for possessing less than one ounce of marijuana to a violation punishable by a fine of up to $200.
-Similar bills passed the House in 2008, 2010, and 2012, but Gov. John Lynch threatened to veto any such legislation, and the bills never earned support in the Senate.
 HB 621 passed the House by a decisive 214-115 margin March 21.
 Sadly, the Senate Judiciary Committee once again voted the bill “inexpedient to legislate” in a 5-0 vote.

 Finally, HB 337 would have entirely removed marijuana from the New Hampshire criminal code.
-Similar bills have been introduced in New Hampshire in the past, but none has received significant support from legislators.
-Surprisingly, this bill received 112 votes in the House, losing 239-112.
+The bill received 112 votes in the House, losing 239-112.